-Should You Set Up as a Company Limited by Guarantee in Singapore?
+Setting Up a Company Limited by Guarantee in Singapore

 In Singapore, non-profit organisations can conduct their activities through structures such as Companies Limited by Guarantee (CLGs), charitable trusts and societies.
-Some benefits of incorporating a CLG include limited liability and tax benefits.
+Some benefits of incorporating a CLG include limited liability, no share capital obligations and tax exemptions.

 This article considers some of the characteristics of a CLG, and the process of incorporating a CLG.

-A CLG is used to carry out non-profit making activities like charity work.
+A CLG is used to carry out non-profit making activities, or activities of public interest, such as charity work.

 Since CLGs are registered with the Accounting and Regulatory Authority of Singapore (ACRA) and governed by the Companies Act, it is usually set up by non-profit organisations requiring a corporate status.

-Additionally, CLGs may obtain charity status (see below).
+Additionally, CLGs may also obtain charity status (see below).

-How do CLGs differ from companies limited by shares?
+How do companies limited by guarantee differ from companies limited by shares?

 Unlike companies limited by shares, CLGs do not have share capital.
 Thus, the liability of members of a CLG is limited to the amount which they undertake to contribute to the assets of the company in the event of winding up.
 This amount will be provided for in the company constitution.